visinf/DIAGen/README.md

 ## Datasets

-We benchmark DIAGen on multiple few-shot image classification problems, including the MSCOCO, FOCUS and CustomCOCO dataset (the latter) contains handmade images of 23 MSCOCO classes).
-For the MSCOCO, we label images with the classes corresponding to the largest object in the image.
-As you see in the `semantic_aug/datasets/` directory, there are more datasets available.
+We benchmark DIAGen on multiple few-shot image classification problems, including the MSCOCO, FOCUS and CustomCOCO dataset (the latter contains handmade images of 23 MSCOCO classes).

 Custom datasets can be evaluated by implementing subclasses of `semantic_aug/few_shot_dataset.py`.